 I had a real estate firm that helped us with our California space, and it didn’t work out too well.
 I didn’t like the corporate feel of it.

 We began the project by assembling a cross-functional team of in-house specialists, including a financial analyst, project manager, workplace strategist, and Boston market experts.
 The team worked closely with ASICS to understand its business objectives, culture, and brand—factors that would inform everything from the site selection and lease negotiation to the project budget and timeline.

 As ASICS’ local eyes, ears, and advocates in Boston, we managed a variety of stakeholders—including management teams in California and Japan—to ensure that the entire company was aligned around the Boston vision.

 When I met the T3 team, I found that they were not only very, very talented and smart, but they were also as equally invested in this as we were.
-It never mattered what Roy or anybody on the team wanted.
+It never mattered what anybody on the team wanted.
 It only mattered what we wanted.
 I had never experienced anything like that.

 We also thought carefully about finding a landlord that was the right fit for ASICS.
 We met with one landlord who had recently acquired an older downtown building, trying to revitalize it and attract more exciting tenants.
 Because we understood and believed in the ASICS brand, we were able to position ASICS to the landlord as an important part of the building’s rebirth.

 Our work with ASICS in Boston was just one part of T3’s engagement with the company.
 Our workplace strategy team also worked with ASICS HR and Facilities groups to revamp the company’s Irvine, CA, headquarters café and NYC showroom workspace annex.
 The team also later helped ASICS Digital (formerly Runkeeper) with its 10,000 SF expansion in Boston, helping manage the layout, update furniture, and unify the brand.